bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 You don't want to give the channel partner the funding transaction that is fully signed because then they could just make sure that the money goes there already.
 We want to show them the unsigned transaction, but we still need to agree on the TXID so that they can sign the refund transaction to us first before we send the funding transaction and put money at risk, right?
 So in segwit transactions, we calculate the TXID from the stripped size.
-And A, non-segwit nodes and segwit nodes, therefore, always have the same TXIDs for the same transactions, even though they have different representations and non-segwit nodes only see part of it.
+And non-segwit nodes and segwit nodes, therefore, always have the same TXIDs for the same transactions, even though they have different representations and non-segwit nodes only see part of it.

-Thanks, that was a great question.
-Yes?
+Audience: 0:22:42

 Is there any other ID?

+Mark Erhardt: 0:22:45

 Yes, there's also a witness TXID.
 So in order to commit to the full transaction that segwit nodes see, we do have to have an identifier or a commitment to the full complete transaction, right?
-If we were only hashing to the stripped, sorry, if we only committed to the stripped transaction, then somebody could take out the signature, put it in their block, and it would look the same, but would be invalid, and make a block invalid without changing the Merkle root, right?
+If we were only committed to the stripped transaction, then somebody could take out the signature, put it in their block, and it would look the same, but would be invalid, and make a block invalid without changing the Merkle root, right?
 So actually, we use the stripped transaction to take the TXID.
 That's what we commit to in the Merkle root of the block.
 That's what we can build a child transaction on top of.
 That's what makes transaction malleability go away, if you've been around and heard about that.
-But then, oops, sorry.
 But then for the segwit nodes, to make sure that they actually have the complete transaction, we have also a witness commitment in the coinbase, which commits to all the witness TXID, and the witness TXIDs are built from the complete transaction.
-Thank you.
-You guys, okay, go on.
-(Hushed crowd comment: Go back.)

 Audience Member 3: 0:24:06